AMSC22-23/Lattice-Boltzmann-Method-Raffaelli-Torti-Cioci/README.md

 - Marco Cioci

 ## Requirements
-The project builds using cmake and make and compiles using g++ The project requires python to be installed and a virtual environment to be created.
+The project builds using cmake and make and compiles using g++, then requiring ffmpeg for python to render the video.
+The project requires python to be installed and a virtual environment to be created.
 To do so, type the following commands in the terminal:
 ```
 $ python3 -m venv env